Computing and Systems

 MCE degree program in Computing and Systems (advising document)

-The Doctor of Philosophy (PhD) degree requires 54 credit hours of thesis or course work.
+The Doctor of Philosophy (PhD) degree requires 54 credit hours of thesis or course work for students with a prior MS degree or 72 credit hours otherwise.
 The major component of the Ph.D. program is preparation of a dissertation reporting the results of an original investigation that represents a significant contribution to knowledge.
 For the PhD degree, consult with your advisor for appropriate courses.